CSCAR/workshop-stata-intro/stata_markdown/06-programming.md

 Rather than try and keep track of what gets stored where, if you look at the very bottom of any help file, it will say something like "`summarize` stores the following in `r()`:" or "`mean` stores the following in `e()`:", corresponding to `return` and `ereturn` respectively.

-Along with the [One Data](basics.html#one-data) principal, Stata also follows the One _-class principal - meaning you can only view the `return` or
-`ereturn` for the most recent command of that class.
-So if you run a `summarize` command, then do a bunch of n-class calls (`gsort` for example), the
-`return list` call will still give you the returns for that first `summarize`.
+Along with the [One Data][one data] principal, Stata also follows the One _-class principal - meaning you can only view the `return` or `ereturn` for the most recent command of that class.
+So if you run a `summarize` command, then do a bunch of n-class calls (`gsort` for example), the `return list` call will still give you the returns for that first `summarize`.
 However, as soon as you run another r-class command, you lose access to the first one.
-You can save any piece of it using a [macro](#macros).
+You can save any piece of it using a [macro][macros].
 For example, to calculate the average difference in price between foreign and domestic cars^[There are obviously other ways to compute this, but this gives a flavor of the use.]:

 ~~~~